KohaAloha/are-we-flying/docs/index.md

   </a>
   <figcaption style="font-style: italic; text-align: center;">Mapping interval [a,b] to [c,d]<br></figcaption>
 </figure>

-And that last part is critically important: if we're going to write an autopilot, we want to be able to effect proportional changes, but we want to "cap" those changes to some minimum and maximum value.
-So, let's implement `map`, `constrain`, and then put them together into a `constrain_map`:
+And that last part is critically important: if we're going to write an autopilot, we want to be able to effect proportional changes, but we want to "cap" those changes to some minimum and maximum value because just yanking the plane in some direction so hard that it stalls is the opposite of useful.

+As such, let's implement `map`, `constrain`, and then put them together into a `constrain_map`:

 ```python
 def map(v, a, b, c, d):